 GILMAN AWARDS : Gilman Scholarships are sponsored by the Bureau of Educational and Cultural Affairs of the U.S. Department of State.
 To be eligible for a $3,000-$5,000 scholarship, you must be a U.S. citizen, currently enrolled at a two- or four-year accredited institution, and receive Federal Pell Grant funding.
 The scholarships are for academic programs in any country except Cuba or a country on the Department of State’s Travel Warning List.
 They apply to summer programs, but you must study in at least one country for four consecutive weeks.

--Click here for Mesa College in Madrid Summer 2016 Info .
+-Click here for Mesa College Study Abroad Summer 2017 Info .

 -Click here for a Gilman Study Abroad Scholarship Overview .
 Your essays are a critical part of the application.
 Click here for a walk through on how to write competitive essays.